thanhauco/advanced-rag-pipeline/README.md

 python -m venv .venv
 source .venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt python -m src.pipeline ask "How does reranking improve the RAG pipeline?"
 ```

-After installing dependencies you can open the `src/` modules in a notebook or REPL, extend them into a complete RAG service, or integrate with frameworks such as LangChain, LlamaIndex, or Haystack.
+After installing dependencies you can run the CLI above, open the `src/` modules in a notebook or REPL, extend them into a complete RAG service, or integrate with frameworks such as LangChain, LlamaIndex, or Haystack.

 ## Learning Objectives